ArcetriAdaptiveOptics/M4/docs/index.rst

 :Release: |release|
 :Date: |today|

-M4 is a collection of tools to perform the optical calibration of ELT M4 adaptive mirror
+M4 is a collection of tools to perform the optical calibration of ELT M4 adaptive mirror.

 .. toctree::
    :maxdepth: 2